janit/decoupled-cms-nextjs-graphql/README.md

 The application can be ran either using NPM scripts in development and production mode, as per documentation of Next.js.

-If you've got a recent Node.js and Yarn versions installed, you should be able to do this for development mode:
+If you've got a recent Node.js and NPM versions installed, you should be able to do this for development mode:

 ```
-$ yarn
+$ npm i
 $ npm run dev
 ```